corentingiraud/Simple-Metasploit-PE-example/README.md

 `vagrant up`
 It could take a long time depend on your internet connection (~1.6go)

+Once it is open, you could change VM resolution using: `Menu -> Preferences -> Monitor Settings`.

 #### Vulnerable Web Server VM

 Go to vulnerable web server folder: